 - Provide DSP with the name, birth date, gender, race, citizenship, and social security and/or any other identification number of the purchaser, and the number of firearms by category intended to be transferred.2

-The DSP must generally process each dealer’s background check request “during the dealer’s call [to the DSP], or by return call without delay.”3
+The DSP must generally process each dealer’s background check request “during the dealer’s call [to the DSP], or by return call without delay,” however, if the dealer is told by the State Police that a response will not be available by the end of the dealer’s fifth business day, the dealer may immediately complete the sale or transfer.3

 Virginia law also provides that a firearm dealer may, prior to selling, renting, trading, or transferring any firearm owned by the dealer but not in his inventory, require the transferee to consent to have the dealer obtain criminal history record information from DSP to determine if the transferee is prohibited from possessing or transporting a firearm by state or federal law.4